Jump to Recipe →

 - Red pepper flakes to taste (optional)

 Fresh herbs make the biggest difference in the final flavor.
-Fresh basil or even dried herbs work in a pinch, but parsley is traditional and brightens everything.
+Fresh basil or even dried herbs work in a pinch.
+Still, parsley is traditional and brightens everything.
 Kid-friendly approach: Skip the pepper flakes initially and let adults add heat at the table.

 Seasoning Essential (Kosher salt)

-Salt the pasta water heavily – it should taste like mild seawater.
-This is your only chance to season the pasta itself.
+Salt the pasta water heavily—it should taste like mild seawater. component.
+This is your only chance to season the pasta itself. seawater.
 A pinch of finishing salt at the end brightens all the flavors.

 Family-Friendly Modifications

-For picky eaters: Use 4 cloves instead of 6-8, or mince the garlic instead of slicing it so it’s less visible.
-You can even remove the garlic pieces before serving – they’ll still flavor the oil.
+For picky eaters: Use 4 cloves instead of 6-8, or mince the garlic rather than slice it so it’s less visible.
+You can even remove the garlic pieces before serving—they’ll still flavor the oil.
 Familiar additions: Grated parmesan cheese makes everything more appealing to cautious eaters.

 Equipment Reality Check

-You absolutely need: Large pot for pasta water (6+ quarts), large skillet or sauté pan (12-inch ideal), sharp knife for garlic slicing, and wooden spoon or tongs for tossing.
-Equipment reality: You don’t need anything fancy – basic tools work perfectly.
+You absolutely need a large pot for pasta water (6+ quarts), a large skillet or sauté pan (12-inch ideal), a sharp knife for slicing garlic, and a wooden spoon or tongs for tossing.
+Equipment reality: You don’t need anything fancy—basic tools work perfectly.

-Setup strategy: Start the water first since it’s the longest step but requires no attention.
-Have everything prepped before the oil hits the pan, and keep kids away from hot oil while letting them help with safe prep tasks.
+Set up itself.
+Strategy: Start the water first and set up, since it’s the longest step but requires no attention.
+First, have everything prepped before the oil hits the pan, and keep kids away from hot oil while letting them help with safe prep tasks.

 Your Step-by-Step Success Plan